 There is also an ancient shore temple on the sea coast which also belongs to the same period mentioned above.

-Mahabalipuram is easily accessible by road.
-Mamallapuram is around 60 kilometers from Chennai and is around one hour drive from the city outskirts on the East Coast Road (ECR Road – State Highway No 49) which runs along the coast of Tamilnadu from Chennai to Thoothukudi (old name Tuticorin), which is being expanded to Kanyakuari or Cape Comorin via Thiruchendur and Koodamkulam (where the nuclear power station has come up).
+Mahabalipuram alias Mamallapuram is easily accessible by road.
+Mamallapuram is around 60 kilometers from Chennai and is around one hour drive from the city outskirts on the East Coast Road (ECR Road – State Highway No 49) which runs along the coast of Tamilnadu from Chennai to Thoothukudi (old name Tuticorin).
+This road is being expanded to Kanyakuari or Cape Comorin via Thiruchendur and Koodamkulam (where the nuclear power station has come up).